Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Results and discussion

-As an alternative, we also apply the elliptically polarized optical filled ways $\beta = 0.2$ which is a lot closer to the linear polarization compared to the previously considered cases.
+As an alternative, we also apply the elliptically polarized optical filled ways with $\beta = 0.2$ (see Fig.~\ref{FIG:6}), which is much closer to linear polarization than the previously considered cases.
 We observe that a substantial band gap is still opened, which is in stark contrast with all the known Dirac cone materials, including graphene and the $\alpha-\mc{T}_3$ model.\,\cite{Tamang2024OrbitalMagnetization,Tamang2023TopologicalAlphaT3,Nascimento2025ChiralAlphaT3} The angular dependence (anisotropy) of the energy spectrum in this case is also strongly affected, however, this effect is gap-related: the upper bands are much more elevated in the $x-$direction.
-We need to keep in mind that these calculations are performed within the first order of perturbation expansion which are in principle not applicable to the linearly polarized irradiation, corresponding to $\beta=0$.
-This gives us an opportunity to compare what types of the additional Hamiltonian terms result in each separate effect (bandgap and anisotropy).
+We need to keep in mind that these calculations are performed within the first-order perturbation expansion, which is in principle not applicable to linearly polarized irradiation, corresponding to $\beta=0$.
+This allows us to compare what types of additional Hamiltonian terms result in each separate effect (bandgap and anisotropy).

-Finally, we want to take a quick look at an altermagnet with a $d_{xy}$ symmetry.
+Finally, we want to take a quick look at an altermagnet with a $d_{xy}$ symmetry and demonstrate the results in Fig.~\ref{FIG:7}.
 For $\beta=0.9$, we observe a noticeable bandgap and monotonic energy dispersions.
-However, its angular dependence is rather unusual with the subbands most extended along $\pm \pi/4$ and $\pm 3\pi/2$ directions due to a $k_x k_y$-term which present both in the initial Hamiltonian and in the radiation-induced additions.
-The separation between the positive and negative directions of out-of-plane spin polarizations correspond to $0$ and $\pi/2$ angles, which has not been observed for any previous situations in $d_{x^2-y^2}$ altermagnet.
+However, its angular dependence is rather unusual with the subbands most extended along $\pm \pi/4$ and $\pm 3\pi/2$ directions due to a $k_x k_y$-term, which is present in both in the initial Hamiltonian and in radiation-induced additions.
+The separation between the positive and negative directions of out-of-plane spin polarizations corresponds to $0$ and $\pi/2$ angles, which have not been observed for any previous situations in $d_{x^2-y^2}$ altermagnet.